 • Agree on where you will be, including the specific side of the street.
 It's much easier for your runner to find you than for you to pick them out of the pack.
 In addition, a well-placed loved one can be just the pick-me-up a runner needs during a particularly tough stretch.

 • Know your runner's number, starting wave and expected pace in order to best estimate their arrival window at your location.
-The race provides a tracking system so that you can monitor your runner's real-time progress.
+The race provides an app and online tracking system so that you can monitor your runner's real-time progress.

 • Stand out from the crowd.
 Wear a distinctive outfit that is easy to spot, or make an eye-catching sign.
 (Sign-making supplies will be provided at special designated cheering zones.)